Buying property in Pyrenees-Atlantiques

 Pyrenees-Atlantiques is a department in the southwest corner of Nouvelle-Aquitaine in France.
 It’s where France meets Spain on the Atlantic side, named after the mountains that tower over it and the west side on the Bay of Biscay.

-Although as far away as you can get in France, the area has long been a popular choice international buyers, especially British and American.
+Although as far away as you can get in France, the area has long been a popular choice for international buyers, especially British and American.
 The town of Pau, for example, had British buyers as soon as the Napoleonic wars ended, starting a foxhunt, and Abraham Lincoln’s widow moved here in the 1870s.

 Today, international buyers come to Pyrenees-Atlantiques for its diverse landscape.
 With one foot in the mountains and another in the Atlantic, it offers a wide choice of lifestyles, properties and activities.